Koryo-saram: Tourism

 There are a number of places in multiple countries that can be visited to learn about Koryo-saram history and culture.
 Korean Cultural Centers throughout the former Soviet Union, such as the one in Ussuriysk, Russia, offer cultural experiences and sometimes museums on Koryo-saram and Korean history.
+In Uzbekistan, most Koreans live in Tashkent or in Upper Chirchik District, where prominent Uzbek-Korean kolkhozs such as Politotdel and Polyarnaya Zvezda are located.
+There is a Seoul section constructed to reminisce a Korean palace in the Tashkent Friendship Park, which has a memorial dedicated to the events of the Deportation.
+The local Korean community's cultural and education needs are typically served by the Association of Korean Cultural Centers and South Korean government-run Korean Education Center in Tashkent.
 In Kazakhstan there is a number of places.
 In Ushtobe, there is a Kazakhstan–Korea Friendship Park that marks where the Koryo-saram first settled in Kazakhstan.
 It has a Korean cemetery and memorials for Koryo-saram figures.
 Also in Ushtobe, the Karatal Korean History Center has a museum with authentic houses and historical materials on display.
 In Almaty, there is the Korean Theatre, where one can watch plays in Korean with Russian subtitles.
 In South Korea, one can visit the various enclaves they live in, as well as visit a history museum in Gwangju Koryoin Village.
 In New York City, United States, the restaurant Cafe Lily is operated by Koryo-saram, and serves Koryo-saram cuisine.